 Your doctor may also order an electromyogram, or EMG.
 This test measures involuntary muscle activity and muscle response to nerve stimulation.

 If you get treatment for the underlying condition causing the tremor, that treatment may be enough to cure it.
 Treatments for tremors include:

 There are some medications that are commonly used to treat the tremor itself.
 Your doctor may prescribe them for you.
 Medications may include:

 - Beta-blockers are usually used to treat high blood pressure or heart disease.
 However, they have been shown to reduce tremors in some people.

 - Tranquilizers, such as alprazolam (Xanax), may relieve tremors that are triggered by anxiety.

 - Anti-seizure medications are sometimes prescribed for people who can’t take beta-blockers or who have tremors that are not helped by beta-blockers.

 Botox injections may also relieve tremors.
 These chemical injections are often given to people who have tremors that affect the face and head.

-Once the probe is in place, a wire is fed from the probe into your chest, under your skin.
+Once the probe is in place, a wire feeds from the probe into your chest, under your skin.
 The surgeon places a small device in your chest and attaches the wire to it.
-This device sends pulses to the probe, which stops the brain from producing tremors.
+This device sends pulses to the probe to stop the brain from producing tremors.